ufal/npfl114/exam/questions.md

 ####Questions@: ,Lecture 11 Questions
-- Describe the Transformer encoder architecture, including the description of self-attention (but you do not need to describe multi-head attention).
+- Describe the Transformer encoder architecture, including the description of self-attention (but you do not need to describe multi-head attention), FFN and positions of LNs and dropouts.
 [10]

 - Write down the formula of Transformer self-attention, and then describe multi-head self-attention in detail.
 [10]

-- Describe the Transformer decoder architecture, including the description of self-attention and masked self-attention (but you do not need to describe multi-head attention).
+- Describe the Transformer decoder architecture, including the description of self-attention and masked self-attention (but you do not need to describe multi-head attention), FFN and positions of LNs and dropouts.
 Also discuss the difference between training and prediction regimes.
 [10]

 - Why are positional embeddings needed in Transformer architecture?
 Write down the sinusoidal positional embeddings used in the Transformer.
 [5]